manvel-khnkoyan/jpv/README.md

   console.log( jpv.validate( c, pattern) ) // --> false
 ```

-## Arrays
+#### Arrays

 This special pattern is used to validate nested arrays elements.
 All you need is to create **one** nested pattern inside an array.
-In this case, each object in the array will be validate according the pattern - described on first element of pattern.
+Each array element will be validated according to the first element of the pattern.

 ```javascript
   var json = {